-There are two main types of GICs: conventional and variable (or index-linked).
+There are two main types of GICs: conventional and market-linked.

 Conventional GICs, also called term deposits, offer a guaranteed rate of return that is known in advance and usually determined by maturity, which can vary between 30 days and five years.
 Your principal and interest payments are guaranteed.
 GICs can be redeemable or non-redeemable before maturity.

 Market-linked GICs offers capital protection and market exposure; the return is therefore not known in advance.
 Since this product provides market exposure, its return potential is greater than that of a conventional GIC.

 To learn more about GICs, please visit our dedicated page.

 Principal-protected notes are debt securities that offer a principal-repayment guarantee at maturity, based on the issuer’s credit rating.
 The return at maturity, if applicable, depends on the performance of the underlying asset, which can also be a group of various asset classes (e.g., stocks, indices or funds), as indicated in the prospectus.
 It is usually possible to sell a principal-protected linked note before maturity by making it available on the secondary market.